MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/creating-an-installation-package.md

 14. In the Create Installation Package Complete window, click Finish.

     The installation package is installed in the shared network location you specified.
-The installation package stores the files, such as Great Plains.msi and Setup.exe, required to install a custom configured [!INCLUDE[prodshort](../includes/prodshort.md)] installation.
+The installation package stores the files, such as Great Plains.msi and Setup.exe, required to install a custom configured Dynamics GP installation.

-15. How [!INCLUDE[prodshort](../includes/prodshort.md)] is installed on the client computer using the installation package depends on the tools and applications you use.
+15. How Dynamics GP is installed on the client computer using the installation package depends on the tools and applications you use.
 You can send an email with a link to the installation package.
-Or, you can create a deployment package using a software distribution tool such as Systems Management Server so that [!INCLUDE[prodshort](../includes/prodshort.md)] is automatically installed after the user logs into their computer.
+Or, you can create a deployment package using a software distribution tool such as Systems Management Server so that Dynamics GP is automatically installed after the user logs into their computer.

-For more information about deployment, see the Documentation and resources for [!INCLUDE[prodshort](../includes/prodshort.md)] 2018 Web site (<http://go.microsoft.com/fwlink/?LinkId=249465>).
+For more information about deployment, see the Documentation and resources for Dynamics GP 2018 Web site (<http://go.microsoft.com/fwlink/?LinkId=249465>).